auli-aziz/JBus/README.md

 # JBus

-JBus is the final project for Object-Oriented Programming Lab in the third semester of my Computer Engineering degree at University of Indonesia.
+JBus is the final project for Object-Oriented Programming Lab.
+This Android application provides a user-friendly platform for booking bus tickets seamlessly.
+It is designed to make the process of reserving seats, checking schedules, and managing bookings.
 This repository is specifically for the back-end part of the JBus android application.
 The program uses SpringBoot framework in Java to connect to the front-end of the application.
+Click [here](https://github.com/auli-aziz/JBus-android.git) to visit the frontend.
 ## Authors

 - [@auli-aziz](https://www.github.com/auli-aziz)